-Nathan R. Brown focuses his practice on counseling wealthy individuals and families in the development and implementation of suitable estate planning strategies to maximize and protect the transfer of wealth to future generations.
+Nathan R. Brown focuses his practice on counseling individuals, families and business owners in the development and implementation of estate planning strategies designed to maximize and protect the transfer of wealth to future generations.
 Nathan also acts as a senior adviser and “general counsel” to many family offices, coordinating a wide array of legal services.

-American Bar Association (Real Property, Trust and Estate Section – Trust & Estate Fellow for the Fellows Class of 2015-2017)
+- American Bar Association, Real Property, Trust & Estate Section – Trust & Estate Fellow for the Fellows Class of 2015-2017

-American Bar Association (Real Property, Trust & Estate Section – Chair of the Business Investment Entities, Partnerships, LLCs & Corporations Committee and Vice Chair of the Estate and Gift Tax Committee)
+- American Bar Association, Real Property, Trust & Estate Section – Chair of the Investment Committee and Chair of the Estate & Gift Tax Committee

-Florida Fellows Institute of the American College of Trust and Estate Counsel (Member of the 2015-2017 Inaugural Class)
+- Florida Fellows Institute of the American College of Trust & Estate Counsel, Member of the 2015-2017 Inaugural Class

 University of Florida Levin College of Law, LLM, 2011, Richard B. Stephens Award Recipient

 University of Maine School of Law, JD, summa cum laude, 2010